 Issues such as substance addiction and abusive behaviors can cause problems in the relationship even if clear boundaries have been defined.

-Serious issues like these can indicate that less direct caregiving from an adult child and more reliance on professional care services is needed.
+Serious issues like these can indicate that less direct caregiving from an adult child and more reliance on professional care services are needed.

-And, if possible, adult children should try to have these difficult conversations about care with their parent and other family members before it's actually needed.
+Adult children should try to have difficult conversations about care with their parents and other family members before it's actually needed.

 Before accepting the role of caregiver for an estranged parent, consider working with a counselor, therapist, or mental health professional to find some peace with or acceptance of the situation.